-- Voilà … you should now see the form you could ask your users to fill out; send them the URL, or just link the survey form from your site.
+- Voilà—you should now see the form you can ask to fill out: send them the URL, link the survey form from your site, whatever you prefer.

 - You’ll see the results appear in your SUS spreadsheet copy; on “Sheet2”, the spreadsheet automatically calculates the SUS score.
 As noted before, the closer the number gets to 100, the better.

-Don’t hesitate to ping me in case there are any issues.
+Feel free to ping me in case there are any issues .

-Please note that SUS (or WUS) is not a substitute for user testing.
-It is more of a low cost method to evaluate usability, and to put a number on it.
-That it doesn’t get used very often, considering its age, is … interesting, but exactly the motivation for me to point to SUS again and make it easier to implement.
+Please note that SUS, nor WUS, is not a substitute for user testing.
+It is more of a low cost method to evaluate usability, and to put some number on it.
+That it doesn’t get used very often, considering its age, beats me, but is exactly the motivation for me to point to it, and to make it easier to implement.

 Whether or not SUS can be used as a standard evaluation tool for websites, however, stands and falls with its adoption—your tests—as well as more testing and feedback from usability professionals.
 I have some experience when it comes to usability research, testing, and evaluation, but my core domain is still something else.
-With this as the closing remark, just try SUS and share your findings and comments.
+With this as the closing remark, try SUS and please share your thoughts and findings.

-If you’ve got a minute, please take a quick survey rating meiert.com.
+If you’ve got a minute, please also take a quick survey rating meiert.com.

 Update (March 4, 2010)

-Luis Guilherme created a Portuguese spreadsheet template for SUS (thanks!).
+Luis Guilherme created a Portuguese spreadsheet template for SUS.
+Thank you!

 On December 1, 2009, 15:54 CET, website laten maken said: